Sreeja799/Bertelsmann_Scholarship_Udacity_SQL/README.md

 >
 > E.g., "case" for all the questions asked for case statements.

-The database used is a fictinal company named - Parch & Posey and entity-relationship diagram of it is as follows:
+The database used is a fictional company named - Parch & Posey and entity-relationship diagram of it is as follows:
 ![image](https://user-images.githubusercontent.com/73770166/209531321-bd6940f1-9e67-4b42-9428-6c5ab7113f0c.png)

 # Basic SQL